stepanic/flutter_reusable_youtube_player/README.md

   aspectRatio: 16 / 9,         // Player aspect ratio
   showCustomControls: false,    // Show custom overlay controls
   autoPlay: false,              // Autoplay video
-)
+  hideYouTubeUI: false,         // Hide YouTube UI elements (play button, thumbnails)
+  preventControlsFlash: true,   // Prevent flash of YouTube controls during play/pause (default: false) )
 ```

+**Note on `preventControlsFlash`**: When enabled, this feature shows a brief (500ms) black overlay during play/pause transitions to hide the flash of native YouTube controls.

+**For best results**: Use the forked version of `youtube_player_flutter` (see Installation section) which includes JavaScript that continuously attempts to inject CSS into YouTube's iframe to hide controls like `#player-controls`, `.ytp-chrome-top`, `.ytp-title`, and `.ytp-gradient-top`.

+**How it works**:
+1. The fork includes JavaScript that runs every 100ms attempting to inject CSS into the YouTube iframe
+2. The overlay provides additional protection during state transitions
+3. Due to Cross-Origin policies, the CSS injection may or may not work depending on browser security settings, but the overlay ensures controls are always hidden during transitions

+Set to `false` (default) to allow YouTube's native control animations.

 ### Helper Utilities